natebarksdale/natebarksdale.github.io/src/content/blog/2009-12-11-your-logo-saves-lives.md

 description: In a surprising turn of events, a logo designed for Mercy Corps has proven to be crucial for identifying aid in crisis situations.
 emoji: 🆘
 tags:
-  - 🚑 Aid Organizations
+  - ⚖️ Ethics
+  - 🚨 Warnings
-  - 🎨 Design
+  - 🌀 Complexity
-  - 🌍 Humanitarian Efforts
+  - 🌍 Society
 haiku: |
   Logo brings us hope,
   Distinguishing the friend,